Electroforming for Jewellery Class (Split over 2 days)

 Class size - just 1 - 3 people

-Class held in my Camden, central London, jewellery studio and runs from 10am to roughly 1.30pm on day 1, and then approx2 to 5pm on day 2.
+Class held in my Camden, central London, jewellery studio and runs from 10am to roughly 1.30pm on day 1, and then 2 to approx 5pm on day 2.

 New dates regularly added.

 Also available as 1-1 private tuition at a date and time to suit you.

 All materials needed are included in the price and students can expect to make 3 or 4 items, depending on their size and complexity.

 Tea, coffee, cold drinks and nibbles are available throughout the course.Lunch is available from any of the many local cafes